Football: Soyuncu, Vardy lift Leicester up to third with win at Palace

 Palace have scored just four goals in their first six home games of the season and their lack of a goal threat was clear as they probed for an equaliser without ever forcing Kasper Schmeichel into a serious save.

+"I think they've got a lot of gifted players in their team, and they carry a very clear goal threat, which we can be accused of not having," said Palace boss Roy Hodgson.
+"We have to work very hard for our goal chances."

-Leicester then produced one of the few real moments of quality in the game to seal all three points when Vardy played a one-two with substitute Demarai Gray before drilling into the bottom corner with his left foot.
+Leicester then produced one of the few real moments of quality in the game to seal all three points when Vardy played a one-two with substitute Demarai Gray before drilling into the bottom corner with his left foot for his 10th goal of the season.

+"The service he's getting now is elevating them to a team in the top four," added Hodgson of Vardy, who he previously managed as England boss.

+"They are there on merit because that's how well they are playing and that's how good their squad is."